Quick Take

 Although iridescent sharks are found naturally in the rivers of Vietnam, most commercial swai production takes place in controlled farming environments.
 Large groups of pangasius are kept in ponds, rice fields, and other watery areas until they are big enough to harvest for consumption.

 In cooking, swai meat is used as a popular replacement for American catfish.
-The taste is described as sweet and significantly milder than their catfish cousins.
+The taste is described as sweet and significantly milder than that of their catfish cousins.
 Swai is known to have a tougher texture and slightly blander taste than basa, another shark catfish that is found in the same region.

 Swai meat is a good source of nutrition with plenty of protein and vitamin B12.
 Unless you live in Vietnam, you are most likely to find pangasius meat in the frozen section, where it can stay fresh and delicious for up to a year at a time.
 Frozen pangasius meat can be baked, broiled, or fried to achieve the best taste.
 Just remember to thaw your frozen fish out before you cook it to prevent too much moisture from entering the dish.